Beasley015/TickForecast/README.md

 Data and code for forecasting tick densities across sampling locations of the National Ecological Observatory Network (NEON) and Cary Institute for Ecosystem Studies (hereafter, Cary).

+### Known Issues

+- Duplicate entries in plot "STEI_019" in NEON data.
+The site is not currently being used in the model but we may need to follow up on it in the future.

 ## Associated Publications

 Coming Soon